intracom-telecom-sdn/multinet/README.md

 the controller_.
 It creates every necessary component of the topology, such as switches, links, hosts, etc.

-Run the following command from the cline machine:
+Run the following command from the client machine:

    ```bash
    [user@machine multinet]$ bin/handlers/init_topos --json-config config/config.json